binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/front/introduction.md

 Then for the countermeasures again following OWASP's lead:
 Prevention: [DIFFICULT|AVERAGE|EASY|VERY EASY].

 Where ever you see the following fiddling devil.
-It means it's hands on attack demo time:
+It means it's hands on attack sequence time:

 ![](images/HandsOnHack.png)